mcontainer/collector/README.md

 Docker events are collected in order to say: "Hey, a new container appears, let's monitor it".
 Then, we collect network traffic from in-use containers.

+In order to monitor our system, we need to sniff containers network traffic.
+As we want to operate as well in single host as in multi host, we can not listen to the `docker0` interface.
+We have to sniff what we called `overlay network`.
+For more information, see this [issue](https://github.com/PaulBoutes/docker-event-collector/issues/6).

 ![collector architecture](docs/collector.png)